wildwinter/dink/README.md

 ## Summary

 * The `DinkCompiler`:
-  * Adds IDs to all the lines of Ink to identify them for localization and voice.
+  * Adds IDs to all the lines of Ink to identify them for localisation and voice.
   * Compiles the Ink using *inklecate*.
   * If a list of character names is supplied, checks that all the Dink scenes use valid characters.
   * Produces a minimal JSON file giving metadata for each line that Ink won't provide (such as the speaker, directions etc.)
   * Produces a JSON file with all the strings used in Ink and Dink needed for runtime.
   * Optionally produces a JSON file detailing a more detailed Dink structure (scenes, blocks, snippets, showing runs of dialogue).
-  * Optionally produces an Excel file with all the strings in for localization.
+  * Optionally produces an Excel file with all the strings in for localisation.
   * Optionally [produces an Excel file for voice recording](#recording-script), including mapping to actors if supplied.
 Checks the **status of existing audio files** to figure out what has actually been recorded.
   * Optionally lets you track the writing status and recording status of each file and line, and figures out what needs to be recorded for each character and actor, and produces [an Excel file with all those stats](#stats-file).
-  * Allows you to control which comments end up in the localization and recording files.
+  * Allows you to control which comments end up in the localisation and recording files.
 * At runtime:
   * Load the compiled Ink story, as normal.
 (Remember, Dink compiled it for you!)
   * Load the Dink runtime data, which will give you extra information about each line of dialogue or action - the speaker, the direction etc.
   * Load the strings file that Dink generated, and use it to display the strings at runtime.
 (Because if you want you can swap it out for translations, instead of using the strings embedded in the Ink.)
 * All these extra features are only for Knots and Stitches tagged as #dink.
-All your other Ink will work as usual (but you will get the localization and statuses for free!).
+All your other Ink will work as usual (but you will get the localisation and statuses for free!).

 ### Contents